samtay/birdtalk/README.md

 - game flow:

   - Duolingo also has temporary text "2 in a row!"
-  - Exiting presents the user with a confirm modal: "Quit and you'll lose all XP gained in this lesson!"
+  - Exiting presents the user with a confirm modal: "Quit and you'll lose your current progress!"
-  - handle game finished (all birds learned); need to draw this out
   - awards? levels? badges?

 - storage